|The Public Paperfolding History Project

 |Symmetrical Inkblots / Klecksography / Rorschach Test|

-making of symmetrical inkblots using paper folding, a
+history of the making of symmetrical inkblots using paper

-process known in German as klecksography.
-Please contact
+folding, a process known in German as klecksography.

 Symmetrical inkblots are made by pouring, dripping, splashing, splattering or painting ink or paint onto a sheet of paper, folding it in half, pressing the two halves of the paper together then opening out the fold.
 The ink or paint will be found to have transferred from the lower to the upper surface leaving a symmetrical pattern spread across both halves of the paper.